glouppe/info8002-large-scale-data-systems/lecture7.md

 ---

+class: middle

-# Step 7: Return to user
+## Step 7: Return to user

 - When all Map and Reduce tasks have completed, the master wakes up the user program.
 - The MapReduce call in the user program returns and the program can resume execution.